 Question 6: Could the past and present activities of Monsanto constitute a crime of ecocide, understood as causing serious damage or destroying the environment, so as to significantly and durably alter the global commons or ecosystem services upon which certain human groups rely?

-* Illustrious lawyers and judges from five continents will be involved in the Tribunal’s work.
-The court will have two co-presidents.
+* Illustrious lawyers and judges from five continents were involved in the Tribunal’s work.
+The court had two co-presidents.

-* The Monsanto Tribunal will hear the cases of 20 plaintiffs from the South and North Americas, Europe, Asia and Africa.
-The plaintiffs will have experienced counsel to represent them.
+* The Monsanto Tribunal heard the cases of 20 plaintiffs from the South and North Americas, Europe, Asia, Africa and Australia.
+The plaintiffs had experienced counsel to represent them.

-* As with the International Court of Justice, the President will receive all documents.
-Lawyers will prepare and submit their findings to the judges.
-They will also appear before the judges to plead their case.
-Victims (or anyone in the audience) may submit documents to the judges and plaintiffs will speak at the hearing.
-The judges will deliberate and will hand down a decision – based on the evidence - on the 6 questions.
+* As with the International Court of Justice, the President received all documents.
+Lawyers prepared and submitted their findings to the judges.
+They also appeared before the judges to plead their case.
+Victims (or anyone in the audience) were able to submit documents to the judges and plaintiffs were speaking at the hearing.
+The judges are deliberating and will hand down a decision (advisory opinion) – based on the evidence - on the 6 questions.

 Expertise Opinions to the service of the Tribunal:

-Students from the following universities will also bring their expertise to the endeavor by taking part in the research and case review phase:
+Students from the following universities also brought their expertise to the endeavor by taking part in the research and case review phase:

-Civil Society Organisations from five continents will contribute to vetting judges, lawyers, plaintiffs and witnesses.
+Civil Society Organisations from five continents contributed to vetting judges, lawyers, plaintiffs and witnesses.

-They will be invited to participate in outreach and awareness raising activities in their respective countries and citizen mobilization.
+They are invited to participate in outreach and awareness raising activities in their respective countries and citizen mobilization.

-They will be active in organizing the People’s Assembly, which will be organized as a parallel event to the Monsanto Tribunal.
+They were active in organizing the People’s Assembly, which was organized as a parallel event to the Monsanto Tribunal.